 I am an advanced practice psychiatric practitioner from The Medical College of Wisconsin providing psychiatric assessment and psycho-pharmacologic services at the Counseling Center.
 I have a special interest in working with college students as they adjust to and navigate college life.
 My treatment philosophy utilizes a patient-centered, collaborative, and evidence-based approach.
 During my free time I enjoy visiting my family and grandchildren in Kansas and hiking along the Ice Age trails with my husband.

-Marie Humes, Licensed Professional Counselor - IT, Coordinator for Black/African American Student Support
+Marie Humes, MA, LPC-IT (she/her/hers) - Counselor/Coordinator for Black/African American Student Services

 Dr. Marisela López, Licensed Psychologist